 This means that after learning new strategies, you MUST purposefully practice them in-game.

-I can teach you how to build a cabinet in a video, but you’ll be able to build a cabinet by doing the work.
+I can teach you how to build a cabinet in a video, but you will only be able to build a cabinet by doing the work yourself.
 You have to:

 - Cut the plywood to size

 - Build the face frame using pocket holes (or other joinery)